DanielRJohnson/Glimmer/README.md

 * Bytecode interpreter (wayyyyyy down the road)

 # Credit
 Much of the methodologies, code, and knowledge in the writing of this came from Thorsten Ball's book, Writing an Interpreter in Go.
-I wrote every line in this repo character by character without copying, changed methods where I saw fit, and added much on top of the code from this book.
+I wrote every line in this repo character by character without copy-pasting, changed methods where I saw fit, and added much on top of the code from this book.
 Reading this was a great inspiration, and I give my sincere thanks to Mr. Ball.
 Check out the book at https://interpreterbook.com/.